citypayorg/utb/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package ctpd/ctp-qt for Debian-based Linux systems.
-If you compile ctpd/ctp-qt yourself, there are some useful files here.
+This directory contains files used to package utbd/utb-qt for Debian-based Linux systems.
+If you compile utbd/utb-qt yourself, there are some useful files here.

-## ctp: URI support ##
+## utb: URI support ##

-ctp-qt.desktop  (Gnome / Open Desktop)
+utb-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install ctp-qt.desktop
+	sudo desktop-file-install utb-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ctp-qt binary to `/usr/bin` and the `../../share/pixmaps/ctp128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your utb-qt binary to `/usr/bin` and the `../../share/pixmaps/utb128.png` to `/usr/share/pixmaps`

-ctp-qt.protocol (KDE)
+utb-qt.protocol (KDE)